juju/docs/src/en/help-oracle.md

 To retrieve the endpoint, sign in to your Oracle cloud domain and click on the Compute tile for your domain.

-Alternatively, if the tile isn't visible, use the drop-down menu in the top left of the dashboard to select `Cloud Account`.
-Next, select the `Subscriptions` tab and from the 'Subscriptions Type' drop-down menu, select IaaS.
+Alternatively, if the Compute domain tile isn't visible, use the drop-down menu in the top left of the dashboard to select `Cloud Account`, select the `Subscriptions` tab and from the 'Subscriptions Type' drop-down menu, select IaaS.
 From the list of  subscriptions that appear (Storage, Compute, Ravello and Container), click on the menu icon to the right of Compute and select `View Details`.

 In the `Additional Information` view that appears, the REST endpoint field is the value Juju needs for the endpoint URL: